AgoraIO-Solutions/server_side_custom_video_source/README.md

 The following steps assume you are using Ubuntu and have been verified with Ubuntu 18.04 on an AWS t3.medium instance where the publication of a single RTMP stream consumed less than 10% of one CPU core.

-(1) install required libs
+(1) install the required libs

       $ sudo apt update
       $ sudo apt install build-essential git libpcre3 libpcre3-dev zlib1g zlib1g-dev libssl-dev
       $ sudo apt install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libx264-dev nasm libavfilter-dev libopus-dev

-(1) create a directory to build the custom NGINX in
+(2) create a directory to build the custom NGINX in

       $ mkdir custom-ngnix

-(2) clone this current repo into the directory
+(3) clone this current repo into the directory

-(3) get a recent copy of the Agora Linux SDk (Nov 2020 onwards) and unzip it into the directory
+(4) get a recent copy of the Agora Linux SDk (Nov 2020 onwards) and unzip it into the directory

-(4) clone the nginx and nginx-rtmp-module repos into the directory
+(5) clone the nginx and nginx-rtmp-module repos into the directory

       $ git clone https://github.com/arut/nginx-rtmp-module.git
       $ git clone https://github.com/nginx/nginx.git